 [1] 0.9488598

 The value returned by cor() is known as the correlation coefficient and, as pointed out earlier, if it falls close to +1, this indicates there is a strong positive linear relationship between the two variables.
 R’s built-in cor() function offers three methods of correlation.
-For this example, we applied the Spearman correlation, which produces a rank correlation coefficient and generally more suited to variables that are not normally distributed (you can execute the hist() function on each list to show that) and are better compared by rank.
+For this example, we applied the Spearman correlation, which produces a rank correlation coefficient and generally more suited to variables that do not have a Normal distribution (you can execute the hist() function on each list to show that) and are better compared by rank.

 We now have some statistical backing to help validate the visual pattern and logical (common sense) view that larger blocks of networks will contain more malicious hosts.
 You could run a similar analysis of your own internal data and, say, see if there’s a relationship between the number of employees in a department and the number of viruses detected.
 Chapter 5 goes into more detailed methods of testing for a relationship between variables.